t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 : A representation sent as a response by a server that does not represent resource state, but the result of the interaction with the originally addressed resource.

 Affordance:
 : An element of an interface offered for interaction, defining its possible uses or making clear how it can or should be used.
-The term is used here for the digital interfaces of a Thing only; it might also have physical affordances such as buttons, dials, and displays.
+The term is used here for the digital interfaces of a Thing only;
+the Thing might also have physical affordances such as buttons, dials, and displays.

 Cache:
 : A local store of response messages and the subsystem that controls storage, retrieval, and deletion of messages in it.